jake0011/AWS-Academy-Cloud-Security-Foundations/Module4.md

 *   ELB can handle the varying load of your application traffic in a single Availability Zone or across multiple Availability Zones.
 *   You can add and remove instances from your load balancer as your needs change, without disrupting the overall flow of requests to your application.

-# Pulling It All Together
+# Section 6:Pulling It All Together

 This section examines how all of these security features work together.